digitalfortress-tech/typeahead-standalone/README.md

 - is a vastly performant blazing fast autocomplete library in pure javascript
 - has **NO DEPENDENCIES** :D  and is a light-weight library [![](http://img.badgesize.io/https://cdn.jsdelivr.net/npm/typeahead-standalone?compression=gzip)](https://cdn.jsdelivr.net/npm/typeahead-standalone)
 - it is a highly customizable library
+- supports all major browsers (sorry IE, no support for you)
 - is completely free and open source
 ---